-On the grounds of the Hobo Railroad in the White Mountains of northern New Hampshire, there are caves, tunnels, fountains, slides and sculptures made of icicles.
-They call them Ice Castles, kind of like those dribble castles you make from wet sand at the beach.
-But these are full-scale, manmade stalactites and stalagmites (which is which again?), lit up at night to an icy glow.
+In the White Mountains of northern New Hampshire, there are caves, tunnels, fountains, slides, and sculptures made of icicles.
+The dripping, organic shape makes them look like those dribble castles you make from wet sand at the beach, and at night they are lit up with an otherworldly glow.
+These towering human-made stalactites are known as the Ice Castles.